richefleuriord/Ds_movie-analytics/README.md

 Together, these datasets allow for a comprehensive analysis that links audience reception with financial outcomes.
 The data were carefully examined, cleaned, and merged to ensure consistency and accuracy for subsequent analysis.
 # *Data*
-Two distinct datasets were used:

-IMDB Dataset

-Format: SQLite database

-Includes:
+The project uses two complementary datasets:

+### IMDB SQLite Database (`im.db`)
+Contains detailed film metadata, including:

-Movie titles
+- Movie titles and release years

-Release years

-Genres and runtimes
+- Genres and runtimes

-User ratings and number of votes
+- Audience ratings and vote counts

-Role: Offers insight into movie content, structure, and audience reception.
+This dataset provides qualitative and reception-related insights into movies.

-Movie Budgets Dataset (from The Numbers)
+### The Numbers Movie Budgets Dataset (`tm.movie_budgets.csv.gz`)

-Format: Comma-separated values (CSV)

-Includes:
+Contains financial details such as:

-Production budgets
+- Production budgets

-Opening weekend revenues
+- Opening weekend box office revenue

-Domestic and worldwide gross
+- Domestic and worldwide gross revenues

-Role: Provides a financial lens for evaluating movie performance.
+This dataset offers a financial perspective to evaluate profitability and commercial success.

-These datasets were cleaned and merged to ensure consistency across variables like movie titles and release years.
-This preparation phase was essential for conducting a robust and meaningful analysis of the factors that drive movie success.
+Both datasets were cleaned and merged carefully to ensure consistency and reliability for the analysis.
 # *Methods*
 This project employs descriptive and exploratory data analysis techniques to examine key trends in movie performance.
 By analyzing variables such as genres, budgets, audience ratings, and box office revenues, the approach aims to uncover patterns and relationships that drive commercial success.